-- 115. Osteopathic educational institutions should promote wellbeing amongst all of their students, not just those with physical or mental health conditions.
+- 115. Osteopathic educational providers should promote wellbeing amongst all of their students, not just those with disabilities or health conditions.
 Examples of how they may do this might include: - delivering group exercises focused on stress management - providing resources on maintaining healthy lifestyles - learning support processes to help students develop their studying skills can help them work more effectively and thus reduce stress - peer mentoring or buddying schemes to provide support.